ac491/Channel/README.md

 We are implementing it as a part of the course CSD402: Internet and Web Systems.

 # Team members:
-1.Arko Chatterjee
+1. Arko Chatterjee
-2.Anubhav Dhuliya
+2. Anubhav Dhuliya
-3.Ayush Malik
+3. Ayush Malik